Fisher (animal): Distribution

 Scattered fisher populations now exist in the Pacific Northwest.
 In 1961, fishers from British Columbia and Minnesota were reintroduced in Oregon to the southern Cascades near Klamath Falls and to the Wallowa Mountains near La Grande.
-From 1977–1980, fishers were introduced to the region around Crater Lake.
+From 1977 to 1980, fishers were introduced to the region around Crater Lake.
 Starting in January 2008, fishers were reintroduced into Washington State.
 The initial reintroduction was on the Olympic peninsula (90 animals), with subsequent reintroductions into the south Cascade Mountains.
 The reintroduced animals are monitored by radio collars and remote cameras, and have been shown to be reproducing.
 From 2008 to 2011, about 40 fishers were reintroduced in the northern Sierra Nevada near Stirling City, complementing fisher populations in Yosemite National Park and along California's northern boundary between the Pacific Coast Ranges and the Klamath Mountains.
 Fishers are a protected species in Oregon, Washington, and Wyoming.
 In Idaho and California, fishers are protected through a closed trapping season, but they are not afforded any specific protection; however, in California the fisher has been granted threatened status under the Endangered Species Act.
 In June 2011, the U.S. Fish and Wildlife Service recommended that fishers be removed from the endangered list in Idaho, Montana, and Wyoming.

 Recent studies, as well as anecdotal evidence, show that fishers have begun making inroads into suburban backyards, farmland, and periurban areas in several US states and eastern Canada, as far south as most of northern Massachusetts, New York, Connecticut, Minnesota and Iowa, and even northwestern New Jersey.
 Having virtually disappeared after the construction of the Cape Cod Canal in the early 1900s, some reports have shown that populations have become re-established on Cape Cod, although the populations are likely smaller than the populations in the western part of New England.

 Relationship with humans

 Fishers have had a long history of contact with humans, but most of it has been to the detriment of fisher populations.
 Unprovoked attacks on humans are extremely rare, but fishers will attack if they feel threatened or cornered.
-In one case, a fisher was blamed for an attack on a 6-year-old boy.
+In one case, a fisher was blamed for an attack on a six-year-old boy.
 In another case, a fisher is believed to be responsible for an attack on a 12-year-old boy.